-At the time, Arizona already had a robust cross-sector partnership focused on building support for the 500,000+ service members, veterans and their families who called Arizona home, through the Arizona Coalition for Military Families.
+At the time, Arizona already had a robust cross-sector partnership focused on building support for the 500,000+ service members, veterans and their families who called Arizona home through the Arizona Coalition for Military Families.
 Additionally, the Coalition and partners had extensive experience working together to address complex issues.
-The leadership partners were committed to working together to forge a different approach to suicide prevention that involved all the major stakeholders and would work to address the stressors and challenges facing the military, veteran and family population earlier and more effectively.
+The leadership partners were committed to working together to forge a different approach to suicide prevention that involved all the major stakeholders and would address the stressors and challenges facing the military, veteran and family population earlier and more effectively.

 Establishing the Foundation

 The Office of the late Senator John McCain was instrumental in setting the conditions for this partnership.
-He and his team advocated to have Arizona designated as a pilot program site under the Clay Hunt Suicide Prevention for American Veterans Act, which provided an avenue for formal partnership between the VA entities within Arizona, the Coalition, Arizona Department of Veterans’ Services and all of the key stakeholders.
+He and his team advocated having Arizona designated as a pilot program site under the Clay Hunt Suicide Prevention for American Veterans Act, which provided an avenue for formal partnership between the VA entities within Arizona, the Coalition, Arizona Department of Veterans’ Services and all of the key stakeholders.
 This established the foundation upon which Be Connected was built.

 Learning From the Past, Advancing Into the Future

-The team took this experience and mapped out a program that would take the lessons learned on what was effective and expand it to reach Arizona’s 500,000+ service members, veterans, family members and their communities and Be Connected was born.
+The team took this experience and mapped out a program that would take the lessons learned on what was effective and expand it to reach Arizona’s 500,000+ service members, veterans, family members and their communities, and Be Connected was born.